MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-08.md

 ---
 title: Using eye-tracking
-description: This course shows you how to use eye-tracking with the Mixed Reality Toolkit (MRTK).
+description: This course shows you how to use eye-tracking in your mixed reality apps with the Mixed Reality Toolkit (MRTK).
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 07/01/2020